-severity: optional string, one of alert, debug, info, notice, or warning meter: optional string
+severity: optional string, one of alert, debug, info, notice, or warning meter: optional string that the same Meter rate limits multiple ACL logs separately, set the fair column.

 The severity of the ACL.
 The severity levels match those of syslog, in decreasing level of severity: alert, warning, notice, info, or debug.
 When the column is empty, the default is info.